 Our key suggestion is to approach your space with a quality-first mindset, which will push you above and beyond the competition.
 Don’t risk purchasing cheap outdoor furniture and fixings from local hardware stores or in bulk from low-quality manufacturers.

 Saving on upfront costs can be tempting but detrimental to the look and feel of your space.
 Like a pair of Italian shoes, you invest in quality and they can last for years.
-Purchase cheap shoes and you have to keep replacing them which is usually more costly in the long run.
+Purchase cheap shoes and you have to keep replacing them which is more expensive in the long run.

 Outdoor dining and entertainment spaces are the best way to create a new or additional, and reliable source of income for your hospitality business.
 Outdoor areas at cafes and restaurants are usually the first to fill up, even on a cold day.